HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 # Configuring HCL Volt MX Foundry for integration with HCL Digital Experience

-## Configuring Ingress for HCL Digital Experience and HCL Volt MX Foundry
+This topic provides information on how to configure Ingress for HCL Digital Experience (DX) for integration with HCL Volt MX Foundry.

 ### Prerequisite
 Install HCL Digital Experience (DX).
 For more information, see [Deploying DX](../../../../deployment/index.md#deploying-dx).